Early registration. A special advisement and early registration

 classes of the prior term is the final deadline for submission.
 Students who

 intend to participate in the graduation ceremony must purchase a cap and gown

-from the Columbus State University Bookstore.
+through the Columbus State University Bookstore.

 the intended term of graduation.
 Candidacy requirements are: